CocoaFlame/psychic-waffle/pages/GvSI.md

 A phase transition is the physical change of matter between [:states](#matterstate).
 A typical phase transition occurs when a substance reaches a temperature and pressure that corresponds to a [:phase boundary](#phaseboundary).
 Any additional energy change in the substance will go into a [:latent heat](https://en.wikipedia.org/wiki/Latent_heat) instead of changing temperature or pressure, until the phase transition is complete.

 ## :x matter state
 The basic states of matter are solid, liquid, gas, and plasma.
-They correspond to specific ranges of temperature and pressure unique to a substance, which is commonly portrayed via a [:phase diagram](#phasediagram).
+For a specific substance, each state corresponds to an independent range of temperature and pressure, which is commonly portrayed via a [:phase diagram](#phasediagram).

 ## :x phase diagram
+A phase diagram of a substance is a plot of pressure versus temperature with regions that correspond to [:states](#matterstate) the substance can be in.
+The regions show all the combinations of temperature and pressure for the substance to remain in the corresponding [:state](#matterstate).
+The edges of the regions correspond to [:phase boundaries](#phaseboundary).

 ## :x phase boundary
+A phase boundary of a substance is the limit of temperature and pressure where a [:phase transition](#phasetransition) will start occuring.